uboslinux/ubos-docs/sphinx/developers/toyapps/ruby-rails-blog.rst

 * ``PKGBUILD``: defines how the UBOS package is being put together;
-* ``ubos-manifest.json``: metadata that allows UBOS to provision databases, configure web servers, directories and the like when the app is deployed to a device;
+* ``ubos-manifest.json``: metadata that allows UBOS to provision databases, configure web servers, directories and the like when the :term:`App` is deployed to a device;
-* ``appicons/``: a directory with two image files that will be used when an icon for the app needs to be shown to the user;
+* ``appicons/``: a directory with two image files that will be used when an icon for the :term:`App` needs to be shown to the user;
-* ``tmpl/database.yml.tmpl``: the template for the ``database.yml`` file generated during deployment of the app that will contain database information specifically for this installation of the app;
+* ``tmpl/database.yml.tmpl``: the template for the ``database.yml`` file generated during deployment of the :term:`App` that will contain database information specifically for this installation of the :term:`App`;
 * ``tmpl/htaccess.tmpl``: the template for the Apache config file fragment that configures Apache and Passenger for our application.